What is Ebola Virus: History, Cause, Symptoms, Prevention and Treatment

 What is the origin of Ebola Virus?

-In 1976, first time the Ebola Virus disease appeared in 2 simultaneous outbreaks, one in Nzara, South Sudan and the other in Yambuku, DRC.
-The latter it occurred in a village near the Ebola River, from where the disease got its name.
-Do you know that the 2014-16 Ebola outbreaks was the largest outbreak since the virus was first discovered in 1976?
+In 1976, the first time the Ebola Virus disease appeared in 2 simultaneous outbreaks.
+First occurred in the Democratic Republic of Congo (formerly Zaire) in a village near the Ebola River, from where it got its name and the second outbreak occurred in South Sudan approximately 500 miles away.
+Do you know that the 2014-16 Ebola outbreak in West Africa was the largest outbreak since the virus was first discovered in 1976?
 The outbreak of Ebola started in Guinea and then moved across land borders to Sierra Leone and Liberia.
 And the outbreak in 2018-19 in eastern DRC is highly complex affecting public health.

 Ebola Virus family

 The family of Ebola Virus includes three genera: First let us tell you that the virus family is Filoviridae which includes three genera namely Cuevavirus, Marburgvirus, and Ebolavirus.
 Six species within the genus Ebolavirus have been identified namely Zaire, Bundibugyo, Sudan, Taï Forest, Reston and Bombali.
 In 2014-2016 outbreak in West Africa belongs to Zaire Ebola virus species.

 Ebola Virus Disease (EVD): Transmission